Cellular Antenna FAQ

 External Antennas Auxiliary Advantages

-Use of an external antenna will keep the signal radiation away from you.
+Use of an external antenna or signal booster can enable a cell phone to use less energy.
+Your battery will last longer and you'll have less radiation close to your body.
 Instead of radiation 1" from your head (ruining the signal pattern) you will be sending your signal out to where it works best.
-This also addresses the safety concerns of radiation so close to the head.

 Use of the external antenna can greatly increase battery life!
 Your phone has 7 output power steps.
 It is instructed by the cell site how much power to put out between approximately 1/20th of a watt to the full power 6/10ths of a watt.
 If you are using the external antenna in a moderate to good signal coverage area, your phone will power down because of the increased antenna efficiency.